We help with questions about asylum procedures

-• Help with communication with the BAMF or the immigration authorities
+• Communication with the BAMF or the immigration authorities

 • Applying for social benefits, permission to work or change of place of residence

-• Support in finding lawyers (e.g. to appeal against a rejected asylum application or in case of threatened deportation)
+• Finding lawyers (e.g. to appeal against a rejected asylum application or in case of threatened deportation)

 WhatsApp +49 1573 5996595